Discover how the MIND diet can help protect your brain and potentially delay or prevent dementia through everyday food choices

 Transcript Summary

-Dr. Morris reviews established and emerging risk factors for Alzheimer’s, including older age, low education, the APOE‑ε4 gene, physical inactivity, and several cardiovascular‑related factors.
-She emphasizes that many risk factors for dementia also drive heart disease, supporting the idea that “what’s good for the heart is good for the brain,” and places diet as a major modifiable factor within this shared risk framework.
+Dr. Morris reviews established risk factors such as advanced age, low education, and the APOE-ε4 allele, and then lists other factors under active investigation like physical inactivity and vascular conditions.
+She emphasizes that many of these overlap with cardiovascular risk factors, reinforcing the phrase that what is good for the heart is good for the brain, with diet as a major shared influence.

 Fish intake and Alzheimer’s risk

-Dr. Morris reviews prospective studies showing that higher folate intake is consistently associated with lower Alzheimer’s risk, while vitamin B12 is not clearly linked.
-She then summarizes work on dietary fats, showing that higher saturated and trans fat intake is associated with faster cognitive decline, whereas higher unsaturated fat intake and a greater unsaturated‑to‑saturated fat ratio are associated with slower decline, paralleling cardiovascular findings.
+She summarizes several prospective studies finding that higher folate intake is associated with lower Alzheimer’s risk, while vitamin B12 is not consistently linked to risk in this context.
+She then reviews data on dietary fats, showing that higher saturated and trans fat intake predicts faster cognitive decline, whereas higher unsaturated fat intake and a higher unsaturated-to-saturated fat ratio predict slower decline and healthier brain aging.

-From DASH and Mediterranean to the MIND diet
+From DASH and Mediterranean diets to the MIND diet

 Outcomes, biomarkers, and future directions